Code-the-Dream-School/python-for-data-analysis-v3/lessons/10 - Final Project I/01_scoping.md

 ---

-## Common Pitfalls

-* **A question too broad to answer.** "What's interesting here?" has no endpoint.
-Narrow it until you can name the columns involved.
-* **A question the data can't support.** Check that the fields you need exist and are populated before committing to a question.
-* **Jumping straight to code.** Without a plan, you will write analysis you throw away.
-Outline first.
-* **Ignoring the Week 8 milestone.** Your SQLite queries are a head start on the analysis — reuse them rather than starting over.

----

 ## Self-Check

 This module supports the **Insights and Interpretation** and **Communication** categories of the [Phase 1 rubric](https://github.com/Code-the-Dream-School/python-for-data-analysis-v3/blob/main/resources/final_project_overview.md).
 Before moving on, confirm: